AndreaAlberti07/Amazon-books-reviews-ML/documents/workplan.md

     ***

-4. **_Hypothesis_**:There are users that are more likely to badly rate a book, especially the unknowns
+4. **_Hypothesis_**: The rating score is influenced by individual users, whose unique personalities and personal preferences may lead them to either overestimate or underestimate a book's quality.
+In addition, the Anonymous tends to overrate the books

    - **Metric**: Rating score